paddyhockey1/Anaheim-Ducks-Fanblog/README.md

 * As a site admin I want a forum integrated into site so that users can directly interact with each other.

+* As a site user I want a contact page so that I can contact site moderators should I have an issue.
+This could also allow users to privately raise any issues they find on the site.

+* As a user I would like to receive a password or username reset password so I could create new alternatives without the help of the site's moderators.